 (b) All Cosmetic Art schools must submit hours of operation per cosmetic art discipline to the Board.
 Any changes to the hours of operation must be submitted to the Board.
 A school will be considered open by the Board when cosmetic art instruction, services or performances are provided.

-(c) Students can be required to clean and disinfect work areas, reception areas, implements and the dispensary.
-Students cannot be required to perform regular maintenance.
+(c) Students may be required to clean and disinfect work areas, reception areas, implements and the dispensary.
+Students shall not be required to perform regular maintenance.

 (d) All cosmetic art schools must adhere to all Board sanitation regulations located in 21 NCAC 14H Sanitation.

-(e) Cosmetic art schools may permit students to leave the cosmetic art school to visit on campus libraries and other educational resource rooms such as computer labs for research and study under the supervision of a cosmetic art instructor.
+(e) Cosmetic art schools may permit students to leave the cosmetic art school during instructional time to visit on campus libraries and other educational resource rooms such as computer labs for research and study under the supervision of a cosmetic art instructor.

-(f) Cosmetic art schools must use the following grading scale as a minimum for passing grades:
+(f) Cosmetic art schools shall use the following grading scale as a minimum for passing grades: